MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 3. check if the record is a Pydantic model and use the `model_dump` of the model, see the note below for more info.
 4. loop through the fields in the definition and create the dictionary

-> [!NOTE]
-> When you define you model using a Pydantic BaseModel, it will use the `model_dump` and `model_validate` methods to serialize and deserialize the data model to and from a dict.
-This is done by using the model_dump method without any parameters, if you want to control that, consider implementing the `ToDictMethodProtocol` on your data model, as that is tried first.

 #### Serialization Step 2: Dict to Store Model

 A method has to be supplied by the connector for converting the dictionary to the store model.
 This is done by the developer of the connector and is different for each store.